arpitbbhayani/articles/blogs/mistaken-beliefs-of-distributed-systems.md

 # Myth 6: There is one administrator;

-There is one internet, and everyone is competing for the same set of resources (optic cables and other communication channels).
+There is one internet, and everyone is competing for the same resources (optic cables and other communication channels).
 So, when building a super-critical Distributed system, you need to know which path your packets are following to avoid high-traffic competing areas.

 # Myth 7: Transport cost is zero;